officialhypefox/.github/profile/README.md

 - Privacy & security 🔒
   - Added security with [CrowdSec](https://www.crowdsec.net/), which also helps us contribute to their threat intelligence and build a more secure internet.
   - Enforcing RPKI & IRR for enhanced BGP security, which creates a more secure and robust network.
-  - Latest security tech, such as HTTP/3 (QUIC), DNSSEC, HSTS, advanced DDoS mitigation & WAF.
+  - Latest security tech, such as TLS 1.3, QUIC (HTTP/3), DNSSEC, HSTS, advanced DDoS mitigation & WAF.
   - Authentication using physical security keys; self-destruct if 3 failed PIN attempts.
   - We always keep the software we run up-to-date.
   - Strong measures to protect customer data.